Bearsaerker/SideNote/README.md

   - Click outside modal to dismiss
 - Fixed bug where highlights didn't appear immediately after adding a comment
 - Added visual feedback when clicking on highlights (comment is highlighted in sidebar)
+- Added optional markdown storage for comments (per-note sidenote files in configurable folder)
+- Added inline→markdown migration when enabling markdown storage
+- Renamed sidenote files automatically on note rename and kept references in sync
+- Fixed highlight positioning when multiple editors are open for different files

 ### 1.0.1
 - Added hash-based text tracking for robust comment anchoring